islam-kutkeev/html-to-pdf-converter/README.md

 ### Frontend

-1. Open the `frontend` folder in a new terminal.
+1. Open the `Client/documentation-client` folder in a new terminal.
 2. Install dependencies by running:

     ```bash